Find your local branch

 Eastern carpenter bees are a common type of carpenter bee in the eastern U.S. and therefore they are one pest that could affect your home or business.
 This insect is around one inch in length; females have black faces but males have yellow faces.
 Their back legs have hairs.

 As female eastern carpenter bees favor wood that is not painted, it’s a wise idea to paint wood to detract their activity and hopefully inhibit harm.

 But if carpenter bees are already digging into your wood, you should not try to get rid of them yourself.
 A pest control professional equipped to manage bee problems is your best choice for eradicating them and avoiding any major costs of damage.
 Ehrlich can not only treat for carpenter bees when they have infested your property, but we can help protect you against them, too.
-Carpenter bees are also covered by our pestfree365 program, which can help keep them from becoming a serious issue in the first place.
+Carpenter bees are also covered by PestFree365+, our year-round protection plan, which can help keep them from becoming a serious issue in the first place.